600 km repeater-like quantum communications with dual-band stabilisation: Discussion

-We have shown that dual band phase stabilisation can dramatically reduce the phase fluctuations on optical fibre by more than four orders of magnitude.
+We have shown that dual-band phase stabilisation can dramatically reduce the phase fluctuations on optical fibre by almost four orders of magnitude.
 This has allowed us to overcome the fundamental noise limitation of long distance TF-QKD and increase its secret key rate from the current millibit per second range to the bit per second range for the longest fibre length.
+We notice here that 1 bit/s key generation rate is sufficient to enable fast key refresh of symmetric cryptographic protocols, such as AES, several times per day.
 Our setup tolerates a maximum loss beyond 100 dB allowing quantum communication over 600~km of fibre for the first time.
-We believe these techniques will have more general application in quantum communications, for example enabling DLCZ-type quantum repeaters~\cite{DLCZ01}, quantum fingerprint~\cite{AL14,XAW+15,ZXLQ20} over longer distances or a phase-based architecture for the quantum internet~\cite{Kim08}.
+We believe these techniques will have more general application in quantum communications, for example enabling DLCZ-type quantum repeaters~\cite{DLCZ01}, longer-baseline telescopes~\cite{Gottesman.2012}, quantum fingerprint~\cite{AL14,XAW+15,ZXLQ20} over longer distances or a phase-based architecture for the quantum internet~\cite{Kim08}.

+\emph{Note added -} During the completion of our work, one of the anonymous referees noted that the finite-size equations we borrowed from Refs.~\cite{JYHW19,YHJ+19} only hold if the variables are i.i.d., a result not known at the time of writing.
+A full analysis of this point has only recently appeared in a preprint~\cite{JHY+21} and suggests that the removal of the i.i.d. assumption only entails a slight increase in the failure probability of the protocol.

-\ML{\textbf{Author contributions.} M.P. and M.M. developed the experimental set-up, performed the measurements and analysed the data.
+\textbf{Author contributions.} M.P. and M.M. developed the experimental set-up, performed the measurements and analysed the data.
 M.S. and R.I.W. supported the experimental work.
 M.-J.L. provided the ultralow-loss fibres.
 Z.L.Y., M.L. and A.J.S. guided the work.
-M.L., M.P. and M.M. provided the simulations and wrote the manuscript, with contributions from all the authors. }
+M.L., M.P. and M.M. provided the simulations and wrote the manuscript, with contributions from all the authors.

-\MP{\textbf{Competing interests.} The authors declare no competing interests.}
+\textbf{Competing interests.} The authors declare no competing interests.

-\MP{\textbf{Data availability.} The data that support the plots within this paper and other findings of this study are available from the corresponding authors on reasonable request.}
+\textbf{Data availability.} The data that support the plots within this paper and other findings of this study are available from the corresponding authors on reasonable request.

+\textbf{Code availability.} The codes used to process the data for this paper are available from the corresponding authors on reasonable request.

-\MP{\textbf{Correspondence and requests for materials.} should be addressed to M.L. and M.P.}
+\textbf{Correspondence and requests for materials.} should be addressed to M.P. and M.L.